MicrosoftDocs/powerapps-docs/powerapps-docs/user/track-your-progress-with-dashboard-and-charts.md

    > [!div class="mx-imgBorder"]
    > ![Add a new dashboard](media/add_new_dashboard.png "Add a new dashboard")

-2. Choose the way your dashboard displays the charts, graphics, and numbers and then select **Create**.
+2. Choose a layout and then select **Create**.
+This is how your dashboard displays the charts, graphics, and numbers.

    > [!div class="mx-imgBorder"]
    > ![Choose a dashboard layout](media/dashboard_layout.png "Choose a dashboard layout")